emmabritton/ici-image-editor/README.md

 Open the program normally

-or set a default palette for new images with `./image-editor /path/to/palette`
+or set a default palette for all new images for this session with `./image-editor /path/to/palette`

 ## Controls